fureyc/municipal-water-demand-forecasting/README.md

 ### Principal component regression

 PCR truncation did not improve validation performance.
-Even specifications retaining more than 99% of predictor variance performed worse than full ordinary least squares.
+Even specifications retaining more than 99% of predictor variance performed worse than full OLS.

 This indicates that several low-variance directions contained useful predictive information.
 Predictor variance alone was therefore not a reliable feature-selection criterion.